NZ and Australian IT spend ahead of global forecast

 Data Center systems is forecast to decline from $348 million to $344 million, before jumping back to $348 million come 2018.

 Growth across all other categories is forecast to continue into 2018, when the overall Kiwi IT spend is expected to hit $11.9 billion.

 In Australia software is the big mover, up from $10.6 billion in 2016 to a predicted $11.7 billion this year.
 That growth is expected to accelerate into 2018, when Gartner is forecasting spend of $12.9 billion.

 Device spend climbs from $11.9 billion to $12.4 billion; IT services is up from $29.8 billion to $30.6 billion, and communications services rise from $28.9 billion to $29.5 billion.

-On the data centre systems front, Gartner is forecasting a small decline, from $2.69 billion to $2.67 billion.
-That trend reverses moving into 2018, when data centre system spend is expected to hit $2.7 billion.
+On the data center systems front, Gartner is forecasting a small decline, from $2.69 billion to $2.67 billion.
+That trend reverses moving into 2018, when data center system spend is expected to hit $2.7 billion.

 Come 2018, Gartner is forecasting a slight decline for devices in Australia, with all other categories climbing to take the overall market to $89.3 billion.

 The local figures come against a backdrop of declining growth for IT spend globally.
 Worldwide IT spend is projected to reach US$3.5 trillion this year, a 1.4% increase on last year's figures, and down on the previous quarter's forecast of 2.7% thanks to the rising US dollar.